Diarmuid Lynch: Easter Rising

-Lynch was aide-de-camp to James Connolly and Staff Captain in the GPO during the Rising.
-He was also considered to be the last man to leave the GPO.
-Initially sentenced to death, his sentence was, like Éamon de Valera's, commuted to life, because of his American citizenship.
-Lynch was sent to prison in England, but was released from Pentonville Prison on 16 June 1917.
+Lynch was aide-de-camp to James Connolly and staff captain in the GPO during the Rising.
+He was also considered the last man to leave the GPO.
+Initially sentenced to death, his sentence was commuted to ten years of penal servitude following representations made by American President Woodrow Wilson on account of Lynch holding American citizenship.
+Lynch was jailed in England but released from Pentonville Prison on 16 June 1917.

 Sinn Féin reorganisation

-Immediately following his release, Lynch became active again, and, along with Michael Collins and Thomas Ashe, participated in the reorganisation of the IRB.
-After the 1917 Sinn Féin Ard Fheis, Lynch, like Collins, held three senior posts in the IRB, Sinn Féin and the Irish Volunteers.
+Lynch became active again and, along with Collins and Thomas Ashe, participated in the reorganisation of the IRB.
+After the 1917 Sinn Féin Ard Fheis, Lynch held three senior posts in the IRB, Sinn Féin and the Irish Volunteers.

 His position as Sinn Féin food controller resulted in his deportation to England in 1918.
 During this period much of the Irish agricultural produce was being sent to Britain to support the war effort.
 Lynch ordered that a specific shipment of pigs at the North wall ready for shipment to England be slaughtered for the Irish market and the money given to owners of the stock.
-He was arrested and sentenced to deportation, but before this was enforced he was secretly married.
-His fiancée Mary Quinn and a priest were smuggled into Dundalk Jail and Lynch was married.
+He was arrested and sentenced to deportation.
+Before this was enforced he was secretly married on 24 April 1918.
+His fiancée, Kathleen Mary Quinn from Celbridge, and a priest were smuggled into Dundalk Jail for the ceremony.
 This event was a propaganda coup as the British authorities had originally refused permission for the marriage.

-Return to the US
+Return to the USA

-When Lynch was deported to America he thought "It certainly greatly enhanced the prestige of Sinn Fein...the party of action and not of talk".
-They dedicated a new ballad "The Pig Push" to Lynch:
+When Lynch was deported to America he thought: "It certainly greatly enhanced the prestige of Sinn Fein...the party of action and not of talk".
+That party dedicated a new ballad "The Pig Push" to Lynch: